-When reading this guide, it is important to know that every publisher that we review must meet a number of standards.
+When reading this guide, it is important to know that every publisher we review must meet a number of standards.

 All of the publishers must be open to any author regardless of their nationality and country of residence.
 Unfortunately, this eliminates a number of quality Canadian and Australian publishers.
+I have put together a list of publishers with geographic limitations on submissions that you can read here.